arturgontijo/time-series-services/finance/cntk-next-day-trend/README.md

 Start Date(2000-01-01): 2017-01-01
 End Date(2009-01-01): 2017-11-28
 Target Date(2018-11-12): 2018-11-28
-{'prob_up': 0.5287243723869324}
+{'UP': 0.53}
 ```

-Through SingularityNET (follow this [link](https://github.com/singnet/wiki/blob/master/tutorials/howToPublishService/README.md) to learn how to publish a service and open a payment channel to be able to call it):
+Through SingularityNET (follow this [link](https://github.com/singnet/wiki/blob/master/tutorials/howToPublishService/README.md)
+to learn how to publish a service and open a payment channel to be able to call it):

 Assuming that you have an open channel (`id: 0`) to this service: